 We have never declared or paid cash dividends on our common stock.
 We do not anticipate paying cash dividends on our common stock in the foreseeable future.
-During fiscal 2016, we entered into a \$250.0 million Credit Agreement (the "Credit Agreement") with various lenders, which restricts us from declaring or paying dividends in cash on our capital stock if our Leverage Ratio is in excess of 2.75 to 1.00 (refer to "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" and Note 11, "Credit Agreement," to our Consolidated Financial Statements for further discussion of the Credit Agreement).
-Our Leverage Ratio is below 2.75 to 1.00 as of June 30, 2017.
+On February 26, 2016, we entered into a \$250.0 million Credit Agreement (the "Credit Agreement") with JPMorgan Chase Bank, N.A., as administrative agent, Silicon Valley Bank, as syndication agent, and the lenders and other parties named therein (the "Lenders").
+On August 9, 2017, we entered into an Amendment to increase the Credit Agreement to \$350.0 million.
+The Credit Agreement restricts us from declaring or paying dividends in cash on our capital stock if our Leverage Ratio is in excess of 2.75 to 1.00 (refer to "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" and Note 10, "Credit Agreement," to our Consolidated Financial Statements for further discussion of the Credit Agreement).
+Our Leverage Ratio is below 2.75 to 1.00 as of June 30, 2018.
 Any future determination relating to our dividend policy will be made at the discretion of the Board of Directors and will depend on a number of factors, including our future earnings, capital requirements, financial condition and future prospects and such other factors as the Board of Directors may deem relevant.